Security, Disaster Prevention, and Occupational Safety Activities

 Information relating to all occupational accidents resulting in lost time due to injury that occur at Teijin group companies is distributed via an Intranet to enable these experiences to be used as a reference and to help prevent the recurrence of similar accidents.

-In particular, if the circumstances and cause of the accident satisfy the requirements for a special audit as described in the ESH Audit Regulations, a special audit is performed either by the Head Office or the relevant business group, depending on the details of the accident.
-Special audits check the status of onsite investigations to determine the cause of the accidents, the progress of recurrence-prevention measures, and whether or not there are any points for improvement.
+In particular, if the circumstances and cause of the accident satisfy the requirements for a special audit as described in the ESH Audit Regulations, a special audit is performed either by the head office or the relevant business unit, depending on the details of the accident.
+Special audits check the status of onsite investigations to determine the cause of the accidents, the progress of recurrence prevention measures, and whether or not there are any points for improvement.

 State of occurrence of occupational accidents

-The frequency rate for all occupational accidents*1 in 2021 (January-December) was 1.23 (0.93 in Japan), meaning that we were not able to achieve our target of 1.0 or less.
+The frequency rate for all occupational accidents* in 2022 (January-December) was 1.35 (0.86 in Japan), meaning that we were not able to achieve our target of 1.0 or less.

 Lost-Time Injury Frequency Rate and All Occupational Accident Frequency Rate

-- *Lost-time injury frequency rate: Indicates the number of lost-time injured persons per one million working hours
+• * Lost-time injury frequency rate indicates the number of lost-time injured persons per one million working hours (figures are calculated based on calendar years).